ProjectPyRhO/PyRhO/README.rst

 PyRhO - A Virtual Optogenetics Laboratory
 =========================================

-A Python module to fit and characterise rhodopsin photocurrents.
+A Python module to fit and characterise (rhod)opsin photocurrents.

 Background
 ----------